Irrational suicide is widely attributed to

 Reading books and discussing existential depression others who are sensitive to it can provide some relief.
 Even if we must live the rest of our lives in tension with existential this is much better than living in denial of this deepest We can stand in creative tension with our Existential Malaise.
 We learn how to refuse death, how to say "no" to irrational suicide, In existential terminology, this is called Authentic Existence.

-3. There have been other human beings who confronted their existential to have discovered a way beyond existential depression?
+3. Are there human beings who confronted their existential to have discovered a way beyond existential depression?